Updates (October 2025 to December 2025)

 Country — The countries from which the attacks originate.

-How is it useful?These charts provide insights into the regions of attack origination, actors posing a threat repeatedly, and high-risk countries.
+How is it useful?These charts provide insights into the regions of attack origination, actors repeatedly posing a threat, and high-risk countries.
 Based on these insights, you can fine-tune Policies to block attacks.

 Top Attacked Destinations

-Drills down on the top attacked destinations and shows Table charts with event counts categorized by:Endpoints — The API endpoints being attacked.
+Drills down on the top attacked destinations and displays Table charts with event counts categorized by:Endpoints — The API endpoints being attacked.

 Services — The Services being attacked.